gullerya/data-tier/README.md

 #### Backlog:

 - Support custom pre-processors for both data-to-view and view-to-data flows
-- Add OOTB rule for HTML classes management
 - Add rule to change any arbitrary attribute
-- Get back to the API flavor where there is no colon in the paths, only dots from the tie name and further
 - Add rule for action (mouse? keyboard? any and provide the action with the event data?)
 - API reference